An eco-friendly resort

 LOCAL CULTURE & TALENT LOCAL CULTURE & TALENT

 Seeing a Bodu Beru show is an enthralling cultural experience that Maldivians have developed over centuries and remains very popular today.
 We love inviting Maldivian bands, singers and DJs to Amilla to showcase their skills.
-Many experiences around Amilla reflect the customs, ideas, music and art of the Maldives. -
+Many experiences around Amilla reflect the customs, ideas, music and art of the Maldives.LOCAL PURCHASING LOCAL PURCHASING

 As a sustainable Maldives resort, we aim to decrease our carbon footprint and support the local economy.
-We choose to purchase from local suppliers as often as possible, helping to support the local community. -
+We choose to purchase from local suppliers as often as possible, helping to support the local community.DHIVEHI BEYS DHIVEHI BEYS

 Dhivehi means Maldivian.
 Beys means medicine.
 This ancient knowledge passed down by word of mouth from generation to generation encompasses natural remedies developed over centuries, reminiscent of Ayurveda treatments.
 Nearly eight years ago, Dhivehi Beys was on the verge of extinction, with only three practitioners remaining in all of the Maldives.
-Amilla was central to expanding the number of practitioners trained in the practices of Dhievi Beys.
+Amilla was central to expanding the number of practitioners trained in the practices of Dhivehi Beys.
 Our Homegrown@amilla sustainability and wellness programmes have incorporated its local healing traditions by integrating with modern spa techniques incorporating ingredients locally grown on-island.